PennTURBO/semantic-engine/README.md

 `run updateModel` Clears the model repository and uploads the Transformation Instruction Set, Graph Specification, Semantic Engine Language Ontology, and application ontology into the model repository.
 This functionality will also be executed automatically before any other data command is executed or test runs.

-Click [here](docs/snapshotTestDocs.md) for more detailed information on snapshot test generation.

 **Test commands**

 `test` Runs all tests